 You will check in with your body and communicate what you’re experiencing.
 I will guide you through using your body’s innate feedback system to customize your practice.

-You will observe how you are moving in and out of poses so that you never arrive in a place of tension or discomfort while doing the practice.
+You will observe how you are moving in and out of poses so that you do not arrive in a place of tension or discomfort.

 You will have your wisdom and experience honored – you will be in charge of your own body and will make choices that feel safe, along with my guidance.